NesManrique/newrole/README.md

 Requirements
 ------------

-*nix OS - Debian, Ubuntu, CentOS, RedHat, Amazon Linux, etc..
+\*nix OS - Debian, Ubuntu, CentOS, RedHat, Amazon Linux, etc..
+Optionally install bump2version for version bumping if you want to change the tags in a much easier way

 Role Variables
 --------------